ClickHouse/ClickHouse/docs/en/data_types/special_data_types/interval.md

 ## Usage Remarks {#data-type-interval-usage-remarks}

-You can use `Interval`-type values in arithmetical operations with [DateTime](../datetime.md) and [Date](../date.md)-type values.
-For example, you can add 4 days to current time:
+You can use `Interval`-type values in arithmetical operations with [Date](../../data_types/date.md) and [DateTime](../../data_types/datetime.md)-type values.
+For example, you can add 4 days to the current time:

 ```sql
 SELECT now() as current_date_time, current_date_time + INTERVAL 4 DAY